Labialization

 Labialization is a secondary articulatory feature of sounds in some languages.
 Labialized sounds involve the lips while the remainder of the oral cavity produces another sound.
 The term is normally restricted to consonants.
 When vowels involve the lips, they are called rounded.

 The most common labialized consonants are labialized velars.
 Most other labialized sounds also have simultaneous velarization, and the process may then be more precisely called labio-velarization.
+The "labialization" of bilabial consonants often refers to protrusion instead of a secondary articulatory feature velarization. [pʷ] doesn't mean [pˠ] although [w] refers to a labial–velar approximant.

 In phonology, labialization may also refer to a type of assimilation process.

 Occurrence

 Labialization is the most widespread secondary articulation in the world's languages.
 It is phonemically contrastive in Northwest Caucasian (e.g. Adyghe), Athabaskan, and Salishan language families, among others.
 This contrast is reconstructed also for Proto-Indo-European, the common ancestor of the Indo-European languages; and it survives in Latin and some Romance languages.
 It is also found in the Cushitic and Ethio-Semitic languages.

 American English labializes /r, ʃ, ʒ, tʃ, dʒ/ to various degrees.

 A few languages, including Arrernte and Mba, have contrastive labialized forms for almost all of their consonants.

+In many Salishan languages, such as Klallam, velar consonants only occur in their labialized forms (except /k/, which occurs in some loanwords).
+However, uvular consonants occur abundantly labialized and unrounded.

 Types

 Out of 706 language inventories surveyed by Ruhlen (1976), labialization occurred most often with velar (42%) and uvular (15%) segments and least often with dental and alveolar segments.
 With non-dorsal consonants, labialization may include velarization as well.
 Labialization is not restricted to lip-rounding.
-The following articulations have either been described as labialization, or been found as allophonic realizations of prototypical labialization:
+The following articulations have either been described as labialization or been found as allophonic realizations of prototypical labialization: